 It is very important to carry out a sample panel on your brickwork first, to ensure that you can produce the effects you desire and also that LimeLike will fix to your particular masonry type.

 LimeLike is a natural mineral product and works by fusing to the available silica in the clay of the brick.
-Some brick types may not be compatible, so it is important to try our sample sachets first.
+Some brick types may not be compatible (please see our Limitations page), so it is important to try our sample sachets first.

-Patchy results could occur if the brickwork has surface contaminants or excessive moisture present.
+Patchy results could occur and the product may not attach if the brickwork has surface contaminants or excessive moisture present.
 You also need to ensure that the brickwork has never been sealed in the past.
 To test this, spray the wall with a hose and see if the surface absorbs water evenly over the whole area.

-LimeLike contains powdered mineral fixatives so is very difficult to remove.
+LimeLike contains powdered mineral fixatives so is very difficult to remove from brick, tile and concrete.
 Please test on an inconspicuous area to assess the effects that can be achieved with your brick type or masonry.